The Poisoned Generation

 There is no safe level of lead in the human body.
 Even at low levels, chronic exposure can damage the brain and the central nervous system, and can cause symptoms from hearing loss to IQ deterioration to lack of impulse control.
 Over time, lead gets absorbed into the bones, making them brittle and stunted, and causes teeth to crack and rot.
 Exposure in young children with developing minds and growing bones is most destructive, and in times of serious stress and trauma—common in places like the New Orleans projects in the 1990s—those effects are magnified.
 Each poisoned child in HANO dealt with at least some of those issues, many or most of them for life.

 The first sign of lead trouble in HANO came in 1985, after the Centers for Disease Control and Prevention set the standard for lead-poisoning intervention at 25 micrograms of metal per deciliter of blood.
-Kids were regularly testing at levels well above that level across New Orleans in 1985, even more so in the projects.
+Kids were regularly testing at levels well above that across New Orleans in 1985, even more so in the projects.
 In 1987, a group of residents in the St. Thomas housing development, led by resident Virginia Mitchell, filed a lead-poisoning lawsuit against HANO that was eventually settled with a consent decree demanding HANO take action to abate lead in its units.

 HANO did nothing, and the trickle of complaints became a deluge in 1991, after the CDC decreased its actionable guidelines for lead exposure from 25 to 10 micrograms per deciliter of blood.
 According to a 1993 Government Accountability Office report, “during 1991 the New Orleans Housing Authority settled over 60 lawsuits that cost over $1 million in claims and attorneys’ fees.”